United States of America - Central Authority & practical information

 Requests for service on the United States Government, which includes its officials (when named in an official capacity), departments, agencies, or instrumentalities, should be mailed directly to the U.S. Central Authority, Department of Justice, Office of International Judicial Assistance, P.O.
 Box 14360, Washington, DC 20044 USA.
 There is no fee for service requests designated for the United States Government.
 For more information, please see OIJA’s Guidance on Service on the U.S. Government available on OIJA’s website: https://www.justice.gov/civil/service-requests.

 Service by a particular method (Art.
 5(1)(b))

-Please note that there is no similar requirement that service made through informal means such as mail, consular channels or privately retained process services be translated.
-Some courts may rule, however, and typically only if challenged by the defendant, that service of documents not translated into English and made through these informal mechanisms may not provide the recipient with sufficient notice of the nature of the proceeding and an opportunity to respond, and, therefore, not be enforceable as a matter of due process.
+Please note there is no similar requirement for translation of documents to be served through informal means such as mail, consular channels, or privately retained process servers.
+If service is challenged by the defendant, some courts may rule that untranslated requests sent through informal mechanisms are not enforceable as a matter of due process, if the recipient was not provided with sufficient notice of the nature of the proceedings and an opportunity to respond.

 |Costs relating to execution of the request for service

-All service requests must comply with the payment schedule and method of payment described on Process Forwarding International's website.
+All service requests must comply with the payment schedule and method of payment described on ABC Legal’s website: https://www.abclegal.com/international-service-of-process/payment-information.
+ABC Legal’s website provides specific guidance on methods of payment.
 All service requests unaccompanied by proper payment in the manner indicated will be returned without processing.
-The website for Process Forwarding International provides specific guidance on methods of payment.

 |Judicial officers, officials or other competent persons